top of page

 BIOGRAPHY

-Leader in taking an intersectional approach towards addressing inequities in health and wellbeing for under-served groups, with over 12 years of community organizing experience in areas such as climate justice, gender-based violence, income inequality, poverty, menstrual hygiene product accessibility, sexual education advocacy, sustainable agriculture, food insecurity, health inequities.
+Leader in taking an intersectional justice approach towards addressing inequities in health and wellbeing for under-served groups, with over 15 years of community organizing experience in areas such as public health policy, climate justice, gender-based violence, income inequality, poverty, menstrual hygiene product accessibility, sexual education advocacy, sustainable agriculture, and food/water insecurity.

 SELECTION OF CURRENT ROLES